 Professional Association of Therapeutic Horsemanship International (PATH Intl.) is a nonprofit organization providing tested guidelines and accreditation for the effective and safe operation of therapeutic horseback riding programs for the disabled and related equine activities.
 Members include individuals and centers dedicated to the use of equine-assisted activities and therapies.
 PATH Intl.’s members represent a cross-section of individuals from various fields, disciplines and professions associated with equine-assisted activities and therapies (EAAT).
 The PATH Intl. mission statement is “PATH Intl. changes and enriches lives by promoting excellence in equine-assisted activities and therapies.”

-PATH has certified approximately 800 Centers in the United States and around the world.
-In Wisconsin there are 16 PATH Centers.
-Of these, REINS is one of only 4 Premier Accredited sites assuring the highest standards in all activities.
+PATH has certified over 850 Member Centers in the United States and around the world.
 REINS instructors are PATH certified as is the complete and professional training program.

 - REINS believes that we provide a safe environment for all who enter; Horses, Volunteers, Staff, Board, Riders and Families.

 - REINS believes that volunteers are the backbone of our program.

 - REINS believes our horses are sentient beings and equal partners in our program

 - REINS believes that we must be good stewards to all of the resources provided to us